Bavarian State Opera: Twenty-first century

-In 1875, the Munich Opera Festival took place for the first time.
-Sir Peter Jonas became the general manager in 1993, the first British general manager of any major German-speaking opera house.
-In 2008, Nikolaus Bachler became Intendant (general manager) of the opera company, and Kirill Petrenko became Generalmusikdirektor (GMD) in 2013.
+Following Jonas's departure in 2006, the house was led for two years by a directorate consisting of the new Generalmusikdirektor Kent Nagano, Ulrike Heßler and Roland Schwab.
+In 2008, Nikolaus Bachler, previously director of the Vienna Burgtheater, became Intendant (general manager) of the opera company, and Kirill Petrenko became Generalmusikdirektor (GMD) in 2013.
 In 2014, the Bavarian State Opera received the Opernhaus des Jahres (opera house of the year) award from Opernwelt magazine.
 In October 2015, the company announced the extensions of the contracts of Bachler and of Petrenko through August 2021.
+The Bachler years combined splendour and innovation, marked by Petrenko's musical excellence and the star power of singers such as Anja Harteros and Jonas Kaufmann; the company also continued to commission new works, among them two operas by the Munich-born Jörg Widmann, Das Gesicht im Spiegel (2003) and Babylon (2012), and several world premieres by Miroslav Srnka.
 Both Bachler and Petrenko stood down from their respective posts at the close of the 2020–2021 season.